-Support for Cloudera Manager 6.0 and CDH 6.0
+Support for Cloudera Manager 6.2 and CDH 6.2

-By default, Altus Director 6.0 installs Cloudera Manager and CDH 6.0.
+By default, Altus Director 6.2 installs Cloudera Manager 6.2 and CDH 6.2.

-Altus Director 6.0 installs Java 8 with Cloudera Manager 6.0 and the CDH 6.0 instances managed by the Cloudera Manager 6.0 instance.
+Altus Director 6.2 installs Java 8 with Cloudera Manager 6.2 and the CDH 6.2 instances.

-You can use Altus Director to install Cloudera Manager and CDH 5.7 or later versions if you specify the product version and parcel repositories in the Altus Director configuration file.
-When Altus Director 6.0 installs Cloudera Manager 5.7 or a later version, Altus Director 6.0 installs Java 7 with Cloudera Manager and the CDH instances managed by the Cloudera Manager.
+You can use Altus Director 6.2 to install Cloudera Manager and CDH 5.7.x or later 5.x versions if you specify the product version and parcel repositories in the Altus Director configuration file.

+When Altus Director 6.2 installs Cloudera Manager 5.7.x or a later 5.x version, Altus Director 6.2 installs Java 7 with Cloudera Manager and the CDH instances by default.
+You can configure the Java version that Altus Director 6.2 installs with Cloudera Manager 5.7.x or a later 5.x version.
+For more information about configuring the Java version for Cloudera Manager and CDH clusters, see Deploying Java on Cluster Instances on page 171.